lsolbach/qclojure/README.md

 ## Usage
 QClojure is a library to be used in programs or interactive within the REPL.

+This small example show the creation of a quantum circuit in a functional way and the execution on the simulator.

 ```clojure
 (require '[org.soulspace.qclojure.domain.quantum-circuit :as qc])
 (require '[org.soulspace.qclojure.application.quantum-backend :as qb])